ressuman/AZ-C5-HTML/README.md

 # AZ-C5-HTML-Week 2-Assignment 2
 # HTML Lists and Tables
+The objective of this assignment is to help gain a comprehensive understanding of HTML tables and lists.

 Inside the body element, I created the main content of my webpage by:
 Replicating the design of the attached file below.
 Under Project, I used an unordered list with square bullets to list at least four interesting project titles.